AlexeyInc/highload-software-architecture/hw8-sql-db/README.md

 <img width="433" alt="Screenshot 2025-01-25 at 20 38 39" src="https://github.com/user-attachments/assets/f4b92934-8faf-473f-b5d7-7c6e4e35bb43" />

-Expected Results

-1. SELECT Performance
-	•	Without Index: Queries are expected to be slower as the database performs a full table scan.
-	•	With BTREE Index: Faster queries, as BTREE is optimized for range queries.
-	•	With HASH Index: Performance may vary; HASH indexes are generally not optimized for range queries.

-2. INSERT Performance
+Quick Overview:
-	•	innodb_flush_log_at_trx_commit = 0: Fastest inserts but with a risk of losing data in case of a crash.
+- Setting innodb_flush_log_at_trx_commit = 0 focuses on performance by skipping log flushes to disk after each transaction, which increases the risk of data loss in the event of a crash.
-	•	innodb_flush_log_at_trx_commit = 1: Slower inserts with full ACID compliance.
-	•	innodb_flush_log_at_trx_commit = 2: Balance between speed and reliability.
+- Setting innodb_flush_log_at_trx_commit = 1 prioritizes durability by flushing the log after every commit, but this significantly reduces performance.
+- Setting innodb_flush_log_at_trx_commit = 2 provides a balanced approach, flushing the log less frequently (once per second), offering a compromise between performance and durability.

+As the number of concurrent users increases (from 20 to 40), the advantages of innodb_flush_log_at_trx_commit = 2 become more apparent.
+It delivers performance comparable to trx_commit set to `0` while maintaining better transaction durability.